pingcap/docs/br/backup-and-restore-use-cases.md

 Before running the [`br restore` command](/br/use-br-command-line-tool.md#br-command-line-description), check the target cluster to ensure that the table in this cluster does not have a duplicate name.

-## Back up a single table to a network disk (recommended in production environment)
+## Back up a single table to a network disk (recommended for production environments)

 Run the `br backup` command to back up the single table data `--db batchmark --table order_line` to the specified path `local:///br_data` in the network disk.